Furever Fosters

 Myrtle had a dental surgery emergently and then several weeks later had her large tumor removed.
 The tumor was found to be cancerous but fortunately was completely excised.
 Myrtle's labs showed minor changes to her kidney values and a follow up lab after her surgeries were done, confirmed that she was suffering from early kidney disease and high blood pressure.

-Punkin is a 14 year old girl whose elderly owners could no longer care for her.
+Punkin is a 14-year-old girl whose elderly owners could no longer care for her.
 She had been well loved but was in desperate need of a dental and general vet care.
 At her exam, lab-work showed her to be in early kidney failure and she also had high blood pressure.

 We were able to get her dental, which has made her feel so much better and we have started treatment to take care of her kidneys and high blood pressure.

 Punkin may be 14 but no one has let her know she should be slowing down, this girl has the energy of young dog!
 She adjusted to her new life seamlessly and is loving outings with her foster brother and sister.
+Punkin will be getting the best care and we hope to keep her along as long as possible.
+If you would like to help Punkin you can purchase a chewy gift card to help pay for her special prescription diet here.

 Gunner was taken to the shelter to be euthanized because he had diarrhea and was losing weight.
 Sadly his family didn't even take him to a vet to find out why.

 We were happy to take in Gunner and see if we could get him more comfortable.
 Through ultrasounds, CT scans, and specialist vet visits, we have found that Gunner has some GI disease and also a large liver tumor that was thought to be inoperable.
 Thankfully, after consulting with even more specialists, the large liver tumor was removed!
 Phew!
 Gunner has recovered well from his tumor removal, but still struggles with GI disease, which will require a lifetime of care and monitoring.
+We are committed to providing him ongoing treatment so he can do what pugs love most, eat well and be happy!
+He is feeling much better since we started a special diet and medication for his GI problems.

 Cooper's owner passed away and he was initially sent to live with a friend who then surrendered him to Pacific Pug Rescue.
 Cooper's health had been neglected for a while, so once in our care he received a much needed dental which made him feel much better!
 Cooper is now very healthy, but he's quite grumpy with new people.
 With patience and kindness he does come around, but despite our best efforts, we could not find anyone willing to put in the time and effort needed to work with Cooper.